arduino/arduino-flasher-cli/README.md

 A tool to download and flash Debian images on the board.

+## Docs

+For a full guide on how to use it, see the [User documentation](https://docs.arduino.cc/tutorials/uno-q/update-image/).

 ## Build and test it locally

-Build it with `task arduino-flasher-cli:build` and run:
+Build it with `task build` and run:

 ```sh
 # Flash the latest release of the Debian image